Piyush305793/ElderlyCareSystem/README.md

 <b>2.
 Java Code</b><br>
     app -> src -> main -> java/com/example/elderlycaresystem
     In this folder you can find all JAVA files which are used for back end design.

+<b>The apk file is uploaded named as "ElderlyCareSystem.apk".
+You can download in install that apk.</b>

 <b>ScreenShots</b>